Local thickness#

 Let’s plot a pore-size distribution histogram:

-In our approach, we use a form of image dilation and erosion.
+it uses a series of image dilation and erosion.
 We start with a large spherical structuring element, and note all the places where this fits in the pore space.
-This gives a result like that below for a structuring element of radius R=10:
+This gives a result like that below for a structuring element of radius R=20

 strel = ps.tools.ps_disk(R)